loktacar/wallpapermaker/README.md

 *Tired of having a folder full of wallpapers and only seeing one at a time?*

-`wpmaker` has the ability to create collages of randomly selected images from that folder.
+`wpmaker` has the ability to create collages of randomly selected images from a folder.
 It can also do the standard one-at-a-time thing, keeping the aspect ratio and cropping instead of stretching.

 # Here are some examples